 Once everything is in order, the pies are inserted and cooked within minutes due to the high heat.

 Regardless of what fuel you use, make sure that you have proper ventilation when using either coal or wood.
-Coal ovens should be regularly cleaned so that there is as little residue or ash as possible after each cooking session.
+Charcoal ovens should be regularly cleaned so that there is as little residue or ash as possible after each cooking session.

 Woodfire ovens are the classical approach when it comes to making pizza.
 The type of wood used in these ovens plays a huge role in how the pizza looks, tastes, and smells.